Conditional Formatting

 3. Expand the section and turn the toggle ON.

-4. Existing rules become active immediately once enabled.
+5. Save the rule.
+Existing rules become active immediately when Conditional Formatting is enabled.

 Configuring Rules